tiredvekster/LightAntiCheat/F-A-Q.md

 No, I recommend using Paper's anti-xray.
 This looks like the best option right now.<br>
 Here is a setup guide: [https://docs.papermc.io/paper/anti-xray](https://docs.papermc.io/paper/anti-xray)

-## Is this an open source project?
-No. AntiCheat development takes a lot of testing.
-I don't mind sharing the code I wrote, but I don't want anyone to copy-paste checks I've been tuning for hours.
-If you have a certain reputation as a developer, I can provide the source code for non-commercial use.

 ## Does this plugin has a developer API?
 Yes, you can use the API to make Light compatible with your own plugins.<br>
 API package: `me.vekster.lightanticheat.api`<br>